Weak equilibria of a mean-field market model under asymmetric information: The finite population setting and its financial motivation

 where $n_I = \frac{N_I}{N_I + N_S}$ and $n_S = 1-n_I$.

-We point out that, as discussed above, $\sum_{h= 1}^{N_I}Y^{I,h}_t$ is adapted to $\bF^{\w,B}$, if $\varpi$ satisfies \eqref{eqn: mc price process N}.
-This means that if the market clearing condition holds, the average candidate optimal control among the informed population can be inferred by the observation of the equilibrium price process $\w$. \end{remark}
+We point out that, as discussed above, $\sum_{h= 1}^{N_I}Y^{I,h}_t$ is adapted to $\F^{\w,B}$, if $\varpi$ satisfies \eqref{eqn: mc price process N}. {Since the optimal controls are given by $\hat\alpha^{I,h}_t=-\Lambda^I(Y^{I,h}_t+\varpi_t)$, this means that, if market clearing holds, the average candidate optimal control of the informed population can be inferred from the observation of the equilibrium price process $\varpi$.} \end{remark}